 Perfect Privacy offers an option that puts other VPNs to shame—unlimited simultaneous connections.
-You are not restricted to 5 devices per plan, or required to pay an extra monthly fee to increase the number of users that can connect on a plan.
+You are not restricted to 5 devices per plan or required to pay an extra monthly fee to increase the number of users that can connect on a plan.
 This unlimited access ensures your entire virtual presence is covered by the broad wings of privacy.

 - User Interface

 Perfect Privacy’s client has a basic, straightforward, retro look.
-The app is stripped down, barebones interface that, while not catching the eye, offers a clear path to your goal.
+The app is stripped down, the barebones interface that, while not catching the eye, offers a clear path to your goal.
 There is an option to connect to a preferred server, as well as the option to change encryption protocols.
 Navigating through the app is so easy, which more than makes up for the drab, colorless design.

 Sometimes your internet suddenly disconnects.
 Those precious seconds between the internet reconnecting and your VPN catching up is enough to leak critical personal data without encryption.

 A kill switch disables all internet traffic until your VPN can successfully reconnect and keep your data anonymous.
 Perfect Privacy has three different settings for the inbuilt kill-switch: to customize what apps can connect with or without encryption.